Having a fantastic website is the first of many steps needed in order to “be found” on Google search results.

-When someone searches for a product / service, Google aims to tell people what business is closest / near you.
-This applies especially to searching from your phone – looking for a local business or petrol station etc. In order to influence this, it is essential that points 1-3 are worked efficiently into your site.
+When someone searches for a product/service, Google aims to tell people what business is closest / near you.
+This applies especially to searching from your phone – looking for a local business or petrol station etc. In order to influence this, it is essential that points 1-3 are worked efficiently on your site.

-You can increase your visibility by creating keyword rich content and include your location in your page titles and headings where appropriate (example: Massage Therepy – Exeter).
+You can increase your visibility by creating keyword-rich content and include your location in your page titles and headings where appropriate (example: Massage Therapy – Exeter).

 Really hone in on what it is that makes you special – the more specific you are, the more qualified any leads you do get will become.
 The more qualified a lead, the less effort you will have to spend on converting it.

-Should work as a tool for your website – not on its own or the otherway around.
-In order to best leverage the advantrages of social media – make sure you write your posts etc on your website & then share them to social media (most people do this the other way round).
-This way you will increase your sites popularity & ranking.
+Should work as a tool for your website – not on its own or the other way around.
+In order to best leverage the advantages of social media – make sure you write your posts etc on your website & then share them to social media (most people do this the other way round).
+This way you will increase the popularity & ranking of your site.

 Don’t forget to ask for reviews!

 If all this is too overwhelming and perplexing